dan-damit/WS_Setup_6/README.md

 ---

+## 🚀 Getting Started
+1. Clone the repo
+2. Run `WS Setup.exe` from the `Bundle\Deploy\Release` folder
+3. (Or download the latest release linked on the main page)
+4. Ensure internet access for Onboarding tasks.

+---

 ## 🎯 Purpose

 This is a personal project designed to streamline the onboarding process for new workstations.
 Originally built in PowerShell with Windows.Forms, it has since been fully rewritten in C# using WPF and MahApps.Metro for a modern, polished UI.